joaosoaressantos22/joaosoaressantos22/README.md

-## Hi there 👋
+## Hi there 👋 I'm João

-I'm João and Welcome to my github profile!
+Welcome to my github profile!
 I'm currently a css student @ Ufes.
 Hope you enjoy my repositories and we may get in touch.

 - 🌱 I’m currently learning C, Web development & Swift
 - 💬 Ask me about anything 😂